 Costs are an important factor in determining the size of a future pension.
 A seemingly low annual fee can reduce pensions considerably since it is paid over a long period.
-Among factors affecting pension capital, the magnitude of costs is the one over which the responsible authorities have the most control.
+Of the factors affecting pension capital, the size of costs is the one which the responsible authorities have the greatest opportunity to influence.
 Also the insured are able to influence certain costs for the premium pension.